L to R: Eugene Volokh, Taylor de Laveaga and Callie Castillo of the Washington State attorney general's office gather at the courthouse in Seattle.

 - involving the First Amendment, state constitutional analog, and related statutes (such as anti-SLAPP statutes, 47 U.S.C. § 230, Religious Freedom Restoration Acts, and more).

-For a list of our cases -- filed on behalf of groups such as the Electronic Frontier Foundation, the Reporters Committee for Freedom of the Press, the Foundation for Individual Rights in Education, the Student Press Law Center, the ACLU of Virginia, the Becket Fund for Religious Liberty, the Cato Institute, and more -- see this detailed table.
+Our cases are filed on behalf of groups such as the Electronic Frontier Foundation, the Reporters Committee for Freedom of the Press, the Foundation for Individual Rights in Education, the Student Press Law Center, the ACLU of Virginia, the Becket Fund for Religious Liberty, the Cato Institute, and more.

 - a nonprofit organization (including an ad hoc group of academics) and would like us to write and file an amicus brief for you, or

 - are a lawyer representing a party, and you’ve lined up a prospective amicus that needs a brief written and filed.